Which ceremony do I attend?

 Will professional photos be taken?

 Get camera-ready, because yes, professional photos will be taken.
-The University partners with professional photographers who will take individual graduate photos at the college commencement ceremonies as students cross and exit the stage.
+The University partners with professional photographers who will take individual graduate photos at the college graduation ceremonies as students cross and exit the stage.
 Candid photos will be taken at the University Commencement Ceremony.